mreinstein/snabbdom-valve/README.md

 ## TODO

-* pixel-perfect drag handling (there is a little oddness at the very beginning of the drag)
 * replace howler with native html5 audio?
 (Howler is kind of a large module)
 * tighten up handle positioning within the SVG viewbox
 * arrows indicating available handle motion?